-In a highly-competitive labour market like this, where in-demand candidates have many opportunities to choose from, employers need to adopt cutting edge strategies in order to attract the talent needed to fill their open positions.
+In a highly-competitive labour market like this, where in-demand candidates have many opportunities to choose from, employers need to adopt cutting-edge strategies in order to attract the talent needed to fill their open positions.

 One of the keys to recruiting in a job seekers’ market is having a compelling employer brand.
-Communicating a consistent employer brand message throughout your online presence and recruitment communications can go a long way towards reaching candidates and enticing them to apply for your jobs.
+Communicating a consistent employer brand message throughout your online presence and recruitment communications can go a long way toward reaching candidates and enticing them to apply for your jobs.

 Your employer brand is what candidates think of when they consider joining your team – it’s the reason they would prefer to work for your company over a competing business.
-It is your employer value proposition.
+It is your employer’s value proposition.
 What makes your organization stand out?
 Why are you a great workplace, and what do you offer new hires?

 Create the winning environment

 A great employer brand starts with authenticity.
 You actually have to have a positive working environment with an engaged workforce in order to be an attractive place to work.
-Communicate with your staff, consider their needs and ambitions.
+Communicate with your staff, and consider their needs and ambitions.
 Your company has a brand on the employment market – whether you actively cultivate one or not.
 Through word-of-mouth, social media platforms, and employer review sites, your current and former employees will be sharing their experiences.

 Use these voices as brand ambassadors.
 The genuine impressions of people who work for you can be among the most powerful – and credible – brand messages about your company.